stelmo/RheaReactions.jl/README.md

 [![repostatus-img]][repostatus-url]

-This is a simple package you can use to query Rhea reactions and associated annoations.
-Its primary use is in reconstructing metabolite models.
+This is a simple package you can use to query Rhea reactions and associated annotations.
+Its primary use is in reconstructing metabolic models.
 It caches all requests by default, speeding up repeated calls where appropriate.
 ```julia
 using RheaReactions # load module